 The Monitoring Officer may initially contact the Police Liaison Officer by telephone to inform him/her of the situation before sending the documentation.
-The Police nominated point of contact is currently Sgt 719 Katrina Moore.
+The Police nominated point of contact is currently Sgt 8145 John Hopkins who is available via email at John.Hopkins@northumbria.police.uk.

 Similarly, if the Police receive a complaint from a member of the public, they will inform the Monitoring Officer of the receipt of that complaint.
 The Monitoring Officer, currently Nicola Robason, Director Governance and Corporate Affairs, should be contacted on 0191 424 7186 or nicola.robason@southtyneside.gov.uk.
 The Monitoring Officer must make himself/herself available for interview as a witness in any subsequent court processes should this be required by the Police or Crown Prosecution Service (CPS).